 How long can you leave potatoes in the ground?

-You can leave potatoes in the garden till it matures completely and the foliage dry off.
-Leaving it after that in the field will result in potato start getting rotten.
+You can leave potatoes in the garden till it matures completely and the foliage dries off.
+Leaving it after that in the field will result in potatoes starting to get rotten.

-The late season potatoes can remain in the ground for two to three weeks after the foliage has dried off at the end of the growing season.
+The late-season potatoes can remain in the ground for two to three weeks after the foliage has died off at the end of the growing season.

 You should not water the potato when the foliage gets yellow or dried off.
-Watering the potato may result it to rot.
+Watering the potato may result in it rotting.

 Can you dig potatoes before they have flowered?

 You can dig the plant but don’t expect it to have any meaningful size of potato before they have flowered.

 It is ideal to wait a while till you see the plant start flowering.
 Harvesting potatoes too early will result in no potatoes.